-Registered Neighborhood Organizations (RNOs)
+• Registered Neighborhood Organizations (RNOs)

-- To date, staff has received no comment letters from Registered Neighborhood Organizations. - Other Public Comment - To date, staff has received no public comment.
+- To date, staff has received no comment letters from Registered Neighborhood Organizations. - Other Public Comment - To date, staff has received two public comment.
+The two comments of opposition were on noise, ADU placement, visual concerns, and setback requirements.